kubernetes/kube-state-metrics/pkg/cel/README.md

 Fields:
 - `Val` - metric value (converted to float64 by extractor)
-- `AdditionalLabels` - labels to merge with common labels
+- `AdditionalLabels` - labels to add to metric

 ## Usage